 According to the WHO, in 1966 there were about 100 million cases of smallpox worldwide, causing an estimated two million deaths.

-In 1974, a WHO-funded study by The Lancet estimates that, during the 50-year period starting in 1974, vaccination prevented 154 million deaths, including 146 million among children under age 5.
+In 1974, The Lancet estimated that vaccination prevented 154 million deaths during the 50-year period starting in 1974, including 146 million among children under age 5.

 In 1974, the WHO adopted the goal of universal vaccination by 1990 to protect children against six preventable infectious diseases: measles, poliomyelitis, diphtheria, whooping cough, tetanus, and tuberculosis.